First-order quantum phase transitions as condensations in the space of states: Specularity of Eq. ( ) and counter-examples

 \subsection{Fermions in a heterogeneous external field - Specularity with QPT}

-Let us consider $N_\mathrm{p}$ fermions in a 1D chain of $N\geq N_\mathrm{p}$ sites with open boundary conditions (OBCs) governed by a Hamiltonian which is a simple modification of Eq.~(11), namely,
+Let us consider $N_\mathrm{p}$ fermions in a 1D chain of $N\geq N_\mathrm{p}$ sites with open boundary conditions (OBCs) governed by a Hamiltonian which is a simple modification of Eq.~(\ref{FermionH}), namely,

-If $K$ and $V$ correspond to the first and second term of Eq.~(\ref{FermionHMod}), respectively, we can analyze this model as done in the Letter by setting $N_\mathrm{imp}=1$ and replacing $g$ with $gN_\mathrm{p}$.
+If $K$ and $V$ correspond to the first and second term of Eq.~(\ref{FermionHMod}), respectively, we can analyze this model as done above by setting $N_\mathrm{imp}=1$ and replacing $g$ with $gN_\mathrm{p}$.
 In particular, from Eqs.~(12) and (13) it now follows